"Yes, there are advantages community banks and credit unions have over the big banks. Learn more on why I prefer smaller community-based banks."

 “Lower fees, great customer care and attention and a lot of trust but they could do more.”

 Community banks and credit unions on the other hand end have had a much lower turnover, some of this I think has to do with the fact that larger banks put immense pressure on employees to meet sales targets and upsell products and services to clients.
 Big Banks try to squeeze as much as possible from customers and this can take a toll on employees and create unethical behavior (see below) and a toxic work environment.

 Another issue I have which is likely shared by many is the mistrust we have with major banks, I am sure I do not have to explain why but I will:

 The subprime mortgage crisis (financial institutions involved - too many)

 Wells Fargo’s fake account and car insurance scandals.

 Deutsche bank - multiple scandals.

-Canadian banks upselling pressures and Australia bank fees scandals.
+Canadian bank's upselling pressures and Australian bank fees scandals.